pasiegel/postergeist/README.md

 echo

 # 2. Prepare the Python script
-# Check if the python script exists in the current directory
 if [ ! -f "$PYTHON_SCRIPT" ]; then
-    echo "Error: The script '$PYTHON_SCRIPT' was not found in the current directory." >&2 echo "Please ensure your Python code is saved as '$PYTHON_SCRIPT' in this directory." >&2 exit 1 fi
+    echo "Error: The script '$PYTHON_SCRIPT' was not found in the current directory." >&2 exit 1 fi

-# Add a shebang line to the python script if it doesn't have one
 if ! grep -q "^#!" "$PYTHON_SCRIPT"; then
     echo "Adding shebang '#!/usr/bin/env python3' to '$PYTHON_SCRIPT'..."
     sed -i '1s,^,#!/usr/bin/env python3\n,' "$PYTHON_SCRIPT"